superflows-dev/sf-nav/README.md

 - **Notifications** - Notifications feature is in-built, which includes a notification bell and a dropdown list to show recent notifications
 - **Call-to-action Button** - SfNav comes with a call-to-action button, which can be used to highlight key actions such as sign in and subscribe.
 - **Profile Section** - User profile section is also included, which can be used to show the status of a signed in user.
 It also includes a separate profile menu, that is customizable as well.
+- **Customizability** - SfNav colors can be customized using css custom properties
+- **Responsiveness** - SfNav nicely adapts to all screen sizes
 - **Keyboard Navigation** - It allows keyboard navigation across all elements on desktop, mobile and tablet form factors.
 - **Screen Reader Support** - It supports both desktop and mobile screen readers making your app acceessible to partially or completely blind users.